Powerlearnproject/se-day1-assignment-Daves-devspace/README.md

 #Part 2: Introduction to AI and Prompt Engineering

 (a) Define prompt engineering and discuss its importance in interacting with AI models.
--Prompt engineering is the practice of designing and refining input queries (prompts) to achieve specific and accurate responses from AI models,It involves structuring prompts in a way that guides the model toward producing relevant, accurate, and high-quality outputs.
- Importance of Prompt Engineering
+-Prompt engineering is the crafting questions or statements to get the best possible responses from AI models Importance of Prompt Engineering
   1. Enhances AI Output Quality
     -A well-crafted prompt ensures the AI generates coherent, precise, and useful responses.